Everything You Need to Know About UPS Class A Driver Jobs

 How to Become a UPS Class A Driver: U.S. Career Path

-The career path to UPS Class A driving follows strict FMCSA guidelines with UPS-specific enhancements:
+The career path to becoming a UPS Class A driver follows FMCSA rules, with UPS-specific requirements and steps.

-1. Obtain CDL Class A license from FMCSA-approved school (160+ hours training)
+1. Obtain a CDL Class A from an FMCSA-approved school (typically 160+ hours of training).

-2. Gain 2 years verifiable tractor-trailer experience (OTR recommended)
+2. Build 2+ years of verifiable tractor-trailer experience (OTR preferred).

-4. Maintain clean CSA score (under 35 preferred)
+4. Maintain a clean CSA score (under 35 preferred).

-5. Apply during UPS hiring windows (August–October peak season is best)
+5. Apply during UPS hiring windows (peak hiring runs August–October).

-6. Complete 4-week Integrad training program (92% pass rate)
+6. Complete the four-week Integrad training program (historical pass rates ~92%).

 5 FMCSA-Compliant Tips for Getting Hired